Uberi/University-Notes/MATH239/MATH239.md

 Checking if two graphs are isomorphic can be done in polynomial time, using recently developed algorithms.

-To prove two graphs are isomorphic, we find the isomorphism.
-To prove two graphs are not isoomorphic, we find a structure in one graph that is not in the other.
+To prove two graphs are isomorphic, we find an isomorphism.
+To prove two graphs are not isomorphic, we find a structure in one graph that is not in the other.

 The degree of a vertex $u$ in $G$ is the number of edges incident with it.
 The degree of a vertex is $\deg_G(v) = \abs{\set{e \in E(G) \middle| v \in e}}$.